 This post may contain affiliate links for which I earn a small commission at no extra cost to you.
 For more info, check out my Disclosure Policy.
 Thank you for your support!

-If you want the perfect Easter gift using only three ingredients you have to try my gluten free Mini Egg Fudge recipe.
+If you want the perfect Easter gift using only three ingredients you have to try my easy, Mini Egg Fudge recipe.
+This 3-ingredient fudge recipe is a delicious white chocolate fudge, loaded with Cadbury’s Mini Eggs.
+Gluten free and SO moreish!

 Want to save this recipe?